 International IDEA views the Summit for Democracy as a strategic opportunity to place democracy at the front and center of the global agenda.
-The war in Ukraine underscores even more the need for democracies to stand united in the face of authoritarian threats.
-International IDEA has therefore developed a strategic engagement programme around the Summits for Democracy in 2021 and 2022.
+The war in Ukraine underscores, even more, the need for democracies to stand united in the face of authoritarian threats.
+International IDEA has therefore developed a strategic engagement programme around the Summits for Democracy in 2021 and 2023 and the Year of Action 2022.

 This work is conducted by various teams, based in Brussels, Stockholm and Washington D.C., with support from International IDEA Member States, and grants from the European Union and the Robert Bosch Foundation.
 This Feature Story provides an overview of this programme of activities in support of the Summits for Democracy.
-The convening of a Global Democracy Coalition Forum and Team Europe Democracy Dialogues with civil society, the creation of a Summit for Democracy resources portal, and International IDEA-led analytical inputs and data on Summit commitments and outcomes provide some examples of International IDEA’s Summit engagement, with an expansion of these activities throughout the ‘year of action’ in 2022, ahead of the second Summit.
+The convening of a Global Democracy Coalition Forum and Team Europe Democracy Dialogues with civil society, the creation of a Summit for Democracy resources portal, and International IDEA-led analytical inputs and data on Summit commitments provide some examples of International IDEA’s Summit engagement.

 Strategic engagement and activities

 With ‘Supporting Team Europe Democracy – Strengthening democracy evidence and communication around the Summit for Democracy’ (STED), the European Union collaborates with International IDEA to foster civil society engagement in the Summit and monitor outcomes.
 Activities on democracy data collection are carried out by International IDEA, European Partnership for Democracy and Reporters Without Borders.
-The project supports the global Team Europe Democracy initiative was launched in 2021 by the European Commission and EU Member States.
-The Robert Bosch Foundation provides financial support to the Global Democracy Coalition Forum, with more than 70 partner organizations, a multistakeholder platform on democracy convened by International IDEA to engage with the Summit.
+The project supports the global Team Europe Democracy initiative that was launched in 2021 by the European Commission and EU Member States.
+The Robert Bosch Foundation provides financial support to the Global Democracy Coalition Forum, with more than 84 partner organizations, a multistakeholder platform on democracy convened by International IDEA to engage with the Summit for Democracy.

 Analysis, knowledge tools and resources

-Global Democracy Monitor.
-International IDEA, with support from the European Union and the Bosch Foundation, plans to develop its Global Monitor on the Impact of Covid-19 on Human Rights and Democracy into a Global Democracy Monitor that will provide real-time information on democratic developments across 165 countries.
-Activities in 2022 will include an early warning tool to provide a risk calculation for democratic backsliding.
-International IDEA will continue to produce its Global State of Democracy reports and its Global State of Democracy Indices to monitor democratic trends.
+Global Democracy Tracker.
+International IDEA, with support from the European Union and the Bosch Foundation, is developing (to be launched on 30 November 2022) a Global Democracy Tracker that will provide real-time information on democratic developments across 173 countries.
+International IDEA continues to produce its Global State of Democracy reports and its Global State of Democracy Indices to monitor democratic trends.

-International IDEA will continue to coordinate the Global Democracy Coalition in 2022, together with Counterpart International.
-Another Forum will be organized before the second Summit for Democracy and a webinar series held throughout the year of action on issues of relevance for Summit discussions.
+International IDEA continues to coordinate the Global Democracy Coalition in 2022, together with Counterpart International.
+Another Forum will be organized in early 2023 before the second Summit for Democracy and a webinar series has been held throughout the year of action on issues of relevance for Summit discussions (ie country commitments and cohorts).
 The Global Democracy Coalition provides a valuable platform for joint efforts when democracy is at threat.
 In February 2022, it issued a statement in solidarity with the people of Ukraine, signed by more than 50 democracy organizations throughout the world.